Things To Do In Dubai

 Miracle Garden holds the Guinness World Record for the most prominent structure made of flowers.
 A life-size model of Boeing A380 is made up of 500,00 flowers.
 Every season, new flowers bloom, bursting with colors and breathing new life into the park.

 There is a Burj Khalifa of flowers and a little house overflowing with florets.
-Other attractions are Disney Avenue, the Trampoline park, Amphitheatre, Floral Clock, which works, Heart Passage, and the dazzling Floral pyramids.
+Other attractions are Disney Avenue, the Trampoline park, the Amphitheatre, the Floral Clock, which works, Heart Passage, and the dazzling Floral pyramids.

 The Miracle Garden is nearly circular.
 If you are not in a rush, seeing all the attractions will take about an hour.